 So is it worth it to buy the whole set?
 If you need a wealth of contextual alternatives to set Romanized Czech, Polish or Greek (without accents).
 Then yes, this is a very special case but for everyone else…

 No. $250 for 3 Display, 1 text weight and a plethora of extras… not hardly.
-Why, you ask?
-Well this appeals to a very small market in the first place, people who can afford it (and then pay the licensing on commercial production, not included in the price) and people who already have type for these ads.
+Why do you ask?
+Well, this appeals to a very small market in the first place, people who can afford it (and then pay the licensing on commercial production, not included in the price) and people who already have a type for these ads.

 The second group already has typefaces that work, and I am here to help with the first group.

 The biggest issue that I see here is the redundancy of faces.
 With a quick little bit o’ research, I was able to secure cheap alternatives that lack the refinement, but wholly inhabit the style and function of 2/3 the faces.

 These examples are gleaned from myfonts.com(an invaluable resource to the budget conscious fount-a-soir) and may not reflect accurate kerning/character spacing/etc.